 On January 10, 1941, 46 Tapco (Thompson Aircraft Products Company) was founded as a subsidiary of Thompson Products and was housed along Ashland Road.
 45 The company’s production peaked during World War II when it made valves, booster pumps, and high-altitude fuel systems for the military.
 46

-Following the conclusion of World War II, Thompson Products and Tapco saw a rapid decline in defence production.
-43 The company had around 3,000 cancelled contracts worth more than $50 million during the month following V-J Day.
+Following the conclusion of World War II, Thompson Products and Tapco saw a rapid decline in defense production.
+43 The company had around 3,000 canceled contracts worth more than $50 million during the month following V-J Day.
 By the end of August, Tapco employed 650, down from 12,000 at the peak of the war.
 Employment increased to 3,600 by mid-1946 due to growing demand for automotive values and parts.